Tournaments, Contestant Heterogeneity and Performance: Introduction

 Consider two principals, A and B. Principal A is planning to conduct a public tender or an innovation tournament, while Principal B manages a sales team.
 The objective functions of Principal A and B differ.
 While Principal A seeks the best performance among all contestants, Principal B focuses on overall performance or aims to boost those not yet performing at the highest level.
 By considering how the relatively more skilled and the relatively less skilled contestants respond to heterogeneity in ability, our study guides contest designers with different objective functions toward the optimal contest design.
-We also address two relevant questions for contest designers related to contestant heterogeneity in ability: First, we assess the impact of providing a head start to the lower-ability contestant, as evident in many affirmative action policies, and its impact on the performance of heterogeneously skilled contestants.
-Second, we consider the multi-stage nature of a tournament-like situation, as frequently seen in public tenders or innovation competitions, and investigate the spillover effects of ability heterogeneity across tournament stages.
+We also address two additional relevant questions for contest designers related to contestant heterogeneity in ability: First, we assess the impact of providing a head start to the lower-ability contestant, as evident in many affirmative action policies, and its impact on the performance of heterogeneously skilled contestants.
+Second, we consider the multi-stage nature of a tournament-like situation, as frequently seen in public tenders or innovation competitions, and investigate whether the strength of potential future competitors affects performance in the current stage.

 To investigate how heterogeneity in ability among contestants affects individual performance, we use field data from professional darts tournaments.
-Darts tournaments provide an ideal setting for this purpose as they provide us with accurate information about contestants' abilities, and the tournament design allows us to quantify ability heterogeneity clearly.
+Darts tournaments provide an ideal setting for this purpose as they provide accurate information about contestants' abilities, and the tournament design allows us to quantify ability heterogeneity clearly.
 Furthermore, the context is particularly attractive because individual performance is precisely quantifiable, and the contestant's performance is not (directly) affected by the other contestant.
 Notably, the performance is observed in a situation that the contestants are used to, with high stakes and few influencing factors.

 For our empirical analysis, we rely on the design of darts tournaments as a source of quasi-random variation in ability heterogeneity among contestants.
 This variation arises from the draw of contest pairs, in which lower-ability contestants are randomly paired with higher-ability contestants.
 We provide results using standard linear regression frameworks and use causal machine learning methods to investigate non-linearities in the effect of ability heterogeneity on the individual performance of contestants.
 To complete the picture, we show how the individual responses to ability heterogeneity affect the final result and other contest outcomes.
 We run a battery of robustness checks to confirm the econometric identification and to test the robustness of our findings in the face of variations in the measurement of key variables.